 In a large bowl, mix together the flour, flax, nutritional yeast, salt, and pepper.

 Squeeze out the excess liquid from the vegetables in the colander, one handful at a time.
 Then add the vegetables to the large bowl of seasoned flour.
 Combine well, making sure all of the vegetables become well coated with flour.

 Scoop out rounded heaping tablespoons of the latke batter, and place on the baking sheets to create 3-inch pancakes.
 Use a spoon or spatula to flatten evenly.

-Bake for 20-22 minutes or until golden brown.
+Bake for 20 minutes or until golden brown, flipping at 15.
 Remove from oven and serve warm with your favorite toppings.

 Copyright © Vicki Brett-Gach | Ann Arbor Vegan Kitchen